 Property or funds which are wasted near the end of a marriage are referred to as “dissipated assets.”
 Examples of dissipated assets can include funds lost to gambling or drug addiction, money spent on a secret affair, and property which was destroyed by another spouse in an act of retaliation.
 In order to be considered dissipation, the frivolous spending must be “for the sole benefit of one spouse and for a purpose unrelated to the marriage.”
 Furthermore, the spending must take place “when the marriage is undergoing an irreconcilable breakdown.”
 Generally, an “irreconcilable breakdown” refers to the time when a couple stops making attempts at reconciliation.
 If you and your legal team can prove that your spouse dissipated significant assets, you may be given a larger share of the marital estate to compensate for the lost property or funds.

 Contact a St. Charles Property Division Lawyer

-If you are getting divorced and have questions about property division, contact Shaw Family Law, P.C. to get the answers you need.
+If you are getting divorced and have questions about property division, contact Shaw Sanders, P.C. to get the answers you need.
 Schedule a free, confidential consultation with a knowledgeable Kane County divorce attorney by calling us at 630-584-5550 today.